 - Click the Monitored Resources tab and locate the Name of your XenDesktop site.
 If its status is Connected, your monitor is communicating with the XenDesktop site.
 Otherwise, proceed to the next step.

 - Click Settings… to open ControlUp Monitor configuration wizard

-The following step is optional, but strongly recommended in order to ensure optimal performance of the XenDesktop connection.
+The following step is optional but strongly recommended to ensure optimal performance of the XenDesktop connection.

 - 1GB of available RAM

 - Uninterrupted connectivity to the XenDesktop site

 - Always on (except for planned maintenance/reboot windows)

 We added the option to view new entities in the console - XenDesktop Site, Brokers, and Delivery Groups.

 Focusing on each of the new entities shows the relevant new metrics pooled from the XD connection in the regular folder, computer, and sessions views.

 This enabled us to also add a drilldown from unmanaged XD VDAs to their sessions.